codeproj01/liri-node-app/README.md

 LIRI's environment is setup by importing NPM modules and packages:
 dotenv: dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Command Line: 'npm install dotenv'

 Request: - Request is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
 Command Line: 'npm install request'

 Moment: - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
 Command Line: 'npm install moment'

 Fs: - a built in node package

 Run command "npm install" in Terminal to pul in NPM modules Run command "npm install axios" in Terminal for AXIOS.
-Run command "node liri.js" to execute the app and pass it some arguments.

 The LIRI App is organized using several functions and a switch statement.
 LIRI includes logging support both to the console and an output file - log.txt.
 It uses the npm node module, 'simple-node-logger', for it's logging solution.
 "npm install simple-node-logger --save"
-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies. spotify-this-song <song title> will display information about the song such as the artist, album name and a preview link concert-this <Artist name> Will display upcoming concerts by the Artist. movie-this <movie title> will information about the movie such as Rotten Tomatoes rating, year, plot, and actors do-what-it-says takes the text from random.txt and executes it

 Built With
 Node.js